Barcelona, Cornwall

-Barcelona (Barselona) is a hamlet in the parish of Pelynt in southeast Cornwall, England, UK.
+Barcelona (Barselona, named because a son of the local gentry family fought in a battle near Barcelona) is a hamlet in the parish of Pelynt in southeast Cornwall, UK.

 Geography

 Barcelona is a hamlet, in southeast Cornwall, on the A387 road, between Polperro and Looe.
 It is 3 miles west of Looe, 2 miles north of the coast at Talland Bay and 2 miles southwest of Pelynt, the churchtown of the parish of the same name.

 History

 Trelawne Manor (Trevelowen, meaning farmstead of the elm tree) lies immediately north of Barcelona and was formerly the ancestral home of the Trelawney family (a Cornish family tracing back to the medieval period).
 It is now a leisure complex and holiday park.

 Jonathan Trelawney named it "Barcelona" in honor of his son who died defending the Catalan city during the War of the Spanish Succession.
 This is one of the few cases where the tribute is reciprocal, since Barcelona also dedicates a street to him in the Ciutat Vella district.